shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

         address paidBy;
     }
 ```
-This here is the Proposal type definition.
-This will hold the necessary data that makes up our proposal object.
+The `CharityProposal` struct definition holds the necessary data that makes up each proposal object.

 &nbsp;
 ```